aey-ck/ai-assistant-mcp-rag/README.md

-# AI Research Assistant: A RAG and MCP Demonstration
+# A RAG and MCP Demonstration : AI Research Assistant

 This project is a demonstration of a modern AI agent architecture.
 It implements the **Retrieval-Augmented Generation (RAG)** pattern to answer questions based on a local knowledge base, using principles from the **Model Context Protocol (MCP)** to structure the information sent to the language model.